 Especially by immobilizing it!

-The key thing to always remember is the fact that Tendons heal slowly – once again, mostly because they have much less of a blood supply.
+The key thing to always remember is the fact that Tendons heal slowly – and often don't heal completely.

 Unfortunately, reducing circulation is exactly what wearing a brace, splint, strap or any other kind of so-called support tends to do where you’re wearing it – Two ways:

 - First, indirectly, by restricting the movement of your muscles, tendons and elbow joint.
 Less movement = Less circulation, because muscle movement is essential for good blood flow (and lymph flow, which is completely dependent on movement.)